steveerossa/PizzaStore/README.md

   To run jar navigate to main folder then type <br>
   <strong>java -jar pizzastore.jar yourfileName.txt. </strong> <br>
   This will run program and start server.
-  Output will be written to text file you provided
+  Output will be written to text file you provided as second argument

 Entity classes are Pizza and Order which could later be made into Hibernate @Entity classes that correspond with Tables in a